digitalocean/k8s-adoption-journey/docs/05-ci-cd/setup-continuous-integration.md

                   echo "[INFO] Remember to run the DOCR garbage collector from time to time!"
         ```

-7. Save the file and commit changes to your git repository `main` branch (you may need to disable main branch protection temporarily to perform this step).
+6. Save the workflow file, commit, and push changes to your git repository `main` branch.

 Explanation for the above configuration: